 Place the steak in the pan, seasoned side down and then season the side of the steak that is facing upward.
 Do not move the steak until you are ready to flip it over to cook the other side.
 If your steak is about 1" thick, cook the first side for 3-4 minutes, if it is 1 1/2" thick let it cook for about 5 minutes ( for medium rare ).

 Turn the steak and cook for the same amount of time, depending on the steak thickness ( 3-4 minutes for 1" thick steak, or 5 minutes for a 1 1/2" thick steak ).
 The fat should all be rendered from the steak when done, and the internal temperature should be about 135 degrees F (57 degrees C).

-Place the butter in the pan once you have turned your steak(s), let it melt, then spoon over the cooked side of your steak ( basting or 'arroser' ) while you finish cooking.
+Place the butter, garlic, and herbs into the pan once you have turned your steak(s), let it melt, then spoon over the cooked side of your steak ( basting or 'arroser' ) while you finish cooking.

 Remove the cooked steak from the frying pan or skillet and tent a square of aluminum foil over it, allowing the steak to rest for about 5-10 minutes before serving.

 *I do recommend cast iron pans for cooking a pan seared steak.
 The cast iron caramelizes the steaks better, and results in a better flavor.
 However, that is a personal preference so any medium to large skillet or frying pan will work.**If you are cooking more than one ribeye steak at a time, it is important not to crowd your frying pan or skillet.
 If you need to, use multiple pans or cook your steaks in batches.***Typically, the resting period of your steaks ( or any meat ) is half the total cooking time.